ViPRA: Video Prediction for Robot Actions: Latent Action Learning

 \section{Latent Action Learning}

-We detail our latent action learning framework in Algorithm~\ref{alg:latent_action}, which extracts discrete action tokens from video sequences using a combination of reconstruction, perceptual, and optical flow losses.
+We detail our latent action learning framework in Algorithm~\ref{alg:latent_action}, which extracts latent action sequences $z_{t:t+L}$ from video sequences $o_{t:t+L}$ using a combination of reconstruction, perceptual, and optical flow consistency losses.
 A detailed diagram of this procedure is shown in Figure~\ref{fig:latent-diagram}, and the complete training configuration--including model architecture and optimization hyperparameters--is provided in Table~\ref{tab:latent-hyperparams}.

-The inverse dynamics encoder maps each frame $o_t$ into a sequence of spatial features using a DINOv2~\citep{oquab2023dinov2}-initialized backbone.
+The inverse dynamics encoder maps each frame $o_k$ into a sequence of spatial features using a DINOv2~\citep{oquab2023dinov2}-initialized backbone.
 These features are enriched with clip-level context through factorized spatio-temporal attention layers, where the temporal branch employs bidirectional attention to aggregate information across the full sequence.
-The contextualized features are then discretized via Noise-Substitution Vector Quantization (NSVQ)~\citep{vali22nsvq}, producing $N_{\text{latent}}$ discrete codes selected from the shared codebook $\mathcal{C}$, which serve as the latent action tokens $z_t$.
+The contextualized features are then discretized via Noise-Substitution Vector Quantization (NSVQ)~\citep{vali22nsvq}, producing $N_{\text{latent}}$ discrete codes selected from the shared codebook $\mathcal{C}$, which serve as the latent action tokens for $z_k$.

 The forward decoder mirrors this architecture with a factorized spatio-temporal transformer, but applies causal temporal attention so that predictions depend only on the past.
-It jointly attends to the latent action sequence $z_{0:t}$ and the observation history $o_{0:t}$ to reconstruct the next frame $o_{t+1}$.
-In addition, we integrate the action-conditioning modules proposed by~\citep{he2025pretrainedvideogenerativemodels} before each spatio-temporal block in the decoder to better align action tokens with visual dynamics.
+It jointly attends to the latent action sequence $z_{t:t+k}$ and the observation history $o_{t:t+k}$ to reconstruct the next frame $o_{t+k+1}$.
+In addition, we integrate the action-conditioning modules proposed by~\citep{he2025pretrainedvideogenerativemodels} before each spatio-temporal block in the decoder to better align latent action tokens with visual dynamics.

 \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}}